 Screening of vulnerability

 Both the Immigration Office and the CGRS have arrangements in place for the identification of vulnerable groups.
-In 2014 the Immigration Office started a “Vulnerability Unit” to screen all applicants upon registration on their potential vulnerability.
+The Immigration Office has a “Vulnerability Unit” to screen all applicants upon registration on their potential vulnerability.
 The Vulnerability Unit consists of officials interviewing vulnerable cases, who have had specific training and are supposed to be more sensitive to the specific implications vulnerability might have on the interview.

 Similarly, at the CGRS level, there are few specific provisions as to the screening, processing and assessing of vulnerabilities of asylum seekers.
 There is a general obligation to take into consideration the individual situation and personal circumstances of the asylum seeker, in particular the acts of persecution or serious harm already undergone, which could be considered a sort of specific vulnerability.
 In case of a gender-related claim, one can oppose to be interviewed by a protection officer from the other sex or with the assistance of an interpreter from the other sex.
 Children, whether unaccompanied or accompanied, should be interviewed in appropriate circumstances and their best interests should be decisive in the examination of the asylum application.